Linus4/eldritchinstinct/main.typ

 === Background and Relationships

 First, write a short sentence about your character on the back of your character sheet.
 Then, pass it to the player on your right, who must add a sentence that defines their character's relationship to yours.
-Add a final sentence yourself or give your sheet to a third player to add one last detail or complication to the relationship. // TODO

 === Bonds

 Roll on the *Bonds* table four times to determine the four most significant things that tie your PC to this world.
 Use the results as a starting point to come up with a short and _specific_ sentence.

 #table(
-  columns: (auto, auto, auto, auto, auto, auto, auto, auto), // TODO
+  columns: (auto, auto, auto, auto, auto, auto, auto, 1fr),
   align: horizon,
   stroke: none,
   fill: (_, y) => if y == 0 { rgb(60,60,60) } else if calc.even(y) { stripe_color },